-If you have to keep it for later use, place them in a food container and store in the fridge.
+If you have to keep them for later use, place them in a food container and store them in the fridge.
 It can last up to 5 days.

-Sugar apple tree loves the sun so, plant them in an area with direct sunlight for at least 8 hours.
+Sugar apple trees love the sun so plant them in an area with direct sunlight for at least 8 hours.
 It must have well-drained soil and water them regularly.